Illustration of a man doing a single-legged bodyweight pistol squat.

 It’s easy to get caught up in the magic of the hypertrophy rep range, the advantages of certain lifts, or the benefits of certain techniques, but the most important thing is to simply challenge our muscles by bringing our sets close enough to failure (or even all the way to failure).
 If we’re always lifting close to failure and always striving to do more, then our muscles will be forced to grow bigger.

 And then, of course, once we’ve stimulated muscle growth, we need to kick back, eat big, and get a good night’s sleep.
-That’s what allows us to actually build muscle.
-That’s how we can show up to our next workout bigger and stronger than our last workout.
+That’s what allows us to build muscle.
+That’s how we can show up to our next workout bigger and stronger than last time.

 Bodyweight Progressive Overload

-The supposed problem with calisthenics is that we can’t progressively increase the amount of weight we’re lifting.
+The supposed problem with callisthenics is that we can’t progressively increase the amount of weight we’re lifting.
 That’s not quite right.
-We’ll be gaining weight, so the weight we’re lifting when doing bodyweight training will be gradually increasing.
+We’ll be gaining weight, adding more weight to our bodyweight exercises.
 When I started doing chin-ups, I weighed 130 pounds.
-Now I weigh 190 pounds.
+Now I weigh 200 pounds.
 The chin-ups gradually got much heavier.

 Even so, adding a pound of muscle to our frames allows us to lift a disproportionate amount of weight.
 At 130 pounds, I could barely do a single chin-up.
 At 190 pounds, I can do chin-ups with 100 extra pounds around my waist.
 So although gaining weight helps, it won’t be enough.
 We need a more robust progression system.